 To be an effective and inspirational collaborative leader for yourself and your team, master these foundations.

-In Collab™ 101, we’ll teach you the skills to implement a collaborative standard meeting practice, an efficient decision-making process to strengthen your team, and the confidence and skills you need to effectively and joyfully facilitate your team!
+In this self-directed and online course, you’ll learn the skills to implement a collaborative standard meeting practice, an efficient decision-making process to strengthen your team, and the confidence and skills you need to effectively and joyfully facilitate your team!

 Join us to put these life-changing tools into practice and boost the power of collaboration!